mgrayston/School-Work-/SpaceWars/Resources/README.txt

 	structure of the code, this is a fairly effective means of testing the entire assignment.
 The modeling of the stars, ships, projectiles, and world are the structure of the assignment that contain a lot of the assignments fuctionality.
 	There are certain aspects that remaini untested, but would be more visible to the user when playing the game.

+	Info is written to the a database to record player score, accuracy and game duration.
+	To close the server, thus ending a game, the word "close" must be entered.
+We could not figure out how to get the closing of the console application to terminate the program correctly.